sybrew/the-seo-framework/readme.txt

 ***But how do you make a living?***

 Currently, The SEO Framework is non-profit.
 This plugin was first released to the public in March 15th, 2015.
-From there it has grown from 179 lines of code, to more than 14300 lines.
+From there it has grown, from 179 lines of code, to more than 17100 lines.
-With over 540,000 characters of code written, this plugin is absolutely a piece of art in my mind.
+With over 640,000 characters of code written, this plugin is absolutely a piece of art in my mind.
 And that's what it should stay, (functional) art.
 I trust that people are good at heart and will tell their friends and family about the things they enjoy the most, what they're excited about, what they find beneficial or even beautiful.